ZihaoWang-CV/CAMP_iccv19/README.md

-# CAMP_iccv19
+# CAMP: Cross-Modal Adaptive Message Passing for Text-Image Retrieval

-CAMP: Cross-Modal Adaptive Message Passing for Text-Image Retrieval
+The code and model will be available around the conference date.